rails/rails/guides/source/routing.md

 resources :photos, path_names: { new: 'make', edit: 'change' }
 ```

-This would cause the routing to recognize paths such as
+This would cause the routing to recognize paths such as:

 ```
 /photos/make